-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet.
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet which is handed to them by a member of the Office team when they arrive at the school.

-17. Safer recruitment
+18. Safer recruitment

-Our school endeavours to ensure that we do our utmost to employ 'suitable' staff and allow 'suitable' volunteers to work with children by following the guidance in Keeping Children Safe in Education 2018 together with the local safeguarding partnership (currently WSCB) and the school's Safer Recruitment policies.
+Our school endeavours to ensure that we do our utmost to employ 'suitable' staff and allow 'suitable' volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2019 together with the school's and the WS Safer Recruitment policies.